BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2020-04-27-April_Newsletter.markdown

 layout: post
 title:  april meeting news
 date: 2020-04-27 19:00:00
-description: news from our March 2020 Meeting.
+description: news from our April 2020 Meeting.
 ---

 With the Covid19 situation still running through the UK, we once again were forced to hold our usual proceedings online.